automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Yangchuanosaurus.md

 # Yangchuanosaurus
-## Description: A large theropod of late Jurassic Asia.
+## A large theropod of late Jurassic Asia.